-- a. a plan covering a sole proprietor with funding that continues past an expected retirement date with payment due in a lump sum; - b. using the aggregate funding method for a plan covering three employees, in which the principal is near retirement and the other employees are relatively young; and - c. a plan amendment with an amortization period so long that overall plan prefunding contributions would be scheduled to occur too late to make plan benefit payments when due.
+- a. a plan covering a sole proprietor with funding that continues past an expected retirement date with payment due in a lump sum; - b. using the aggregate actuarial cost method for a plan covering three employees, in which the principal is near retirement and the other employees are relatively young; and - c. a plan amendment with an amortization period so long that overall plan actuarially determined contributions would be scheduled to occur too late to make plan benefit payments when due.

-When performing professional services with respect to prefunding contributions for a plan, the actuary should select a contribution allocation procedure that, in the actuary's professional judgment, is consistent with the plan being able to make benefit payments when due, assuming that all actuarial assumptions will be realized and that the plan sponsor or other contributing entity will make prefunding contributions when due.
+When selecting a contribution allocation procedure, the actuary should select a contribution allocation procedure that, in the actuary's professional judgment, is consistent with the plan being able to make benefit payments when due, assuming that all actuarial assumptions will be realized and that the plan sponsor or other contributing entity will make actuarially determined contributions when due.

-In some circumstances, the actuary's role is to determine the prefunding contribution, or range of prefunding contributions, using a contribution allocation procedure prescribed by applicable law or selected by another party.
-If, in the actuary's professional judgment, such a contribution allocation procedure is significantly inconsistent with the plan being able to make benefit payments when due, assuming that all actuarial assumptions will be realized and that the plan sponsor or other contributing entity will make prefunding contributions when due, the actuary should disclose this in accordance with section 4.1(o).
+In some circumstances, the actuary's role is to determine the actuarially determined contribution, or range of actuarially determined contributions, using a contribution allocation procedure that the actuary did not select.
+If, in the actuary's professional judgment, such a contribution allocation procedure is significantly inconsistent with the plan being able to make benefit payments when due, assuming that all actuarial assumptions will be realized and that the plan sponsor or other contributing entity will make actuarially determined contributions when due, the actuary should disclose this in accordance with section 4.1(o).